Codependency – so what is it?

 You can imagine my reaction when the family therapist at the treatment center suggested I get help.
 “Me?
 Why me?
 He’s the alcoholic!”
 I’d argue — sometimes rather hysterically.
 She’d patiently explain that my getting help would not only help me, but it would also help him.
 “That’s all fine and good,” I’d argue, “but I don’t have time!”
 I was already juggling life “outside,” while he was in residential treatment doing yoga, journaling, attending meetings, “doing his program,”….
 The last thing I wanted was to have to “do one more thing to help him.
 I’d been doing that for years!”
 I’d screech.

 So, I continued to resist her gentle suggestions for weeks, until desperate, I finally took her advice and started attending Al-Anon meetings.
-I doubled my weekly individual therapy sessions with my therapist (a therapist who specialized in addiction, by the way) and forced myself to find time to attend additional family group sessions at the treatment center.
+I doubled my weekly individual cognitive behavioral therapy (CBT) sessions with my therapist (a therapist who specialized in addiction, by the way) and forced myself to find time to attend additional family group sessions at the treatment center.
 And, as a writer and researcher, I also buried myself in books, conversations with others in my situation, and websites addressing alcoholism, alcohol abuse (excessive drinking) and addiction.
 It was during this search that I learned the name of my “condition” — a condition commonly referred to as “codependency.”

 It may be hard for you to accept this right now, but I can tell you that coming to grips with codependency gave me back my life.
 And believe me, I completely understand if the very thought of labeling yourself “codependent” makes you want to close this page and never return to the website.
 I didn’t like the word “codependent,” either.
 But please know there is no need to label yourself or put yourself down for something called codependency, especially if you are in the middle of an entanglement with an alcoholic or alcohol abuser; it’s how you’ve survived.
 At the same time, if you want to unravel that entanglement and take steps to move forward in your life, the following information can help: